-- a) Fixed income investments are determined based on quoted market values and equities are determined based on closing bid prices. - b) Investments in pooled funds are valued at their net asset values.
+- a) Fixed income investments are determined based on quoted market values and equities are determined based on closing bid prices. - Investments in pooled funds are valued at their net asset values.

 Investment income for these funds includes dividends and interest.
+Dividends are recorded when declared and interest is recorded when earned.
 Transaction costs and investment management fees associated with the acquisition and disposal of the investments are expensed as incurred.